emiliero/Dicey/README.md

 The available commands:

+`!cmds`- Lists out all available commands
 `!tuck [user]` - Tucks someone in.
 If you tag another server member, the bot will tuck that person in.
+`!roll [max-value | min-value max-value | max-value min-value]` - Rolls a dice between a zero and maximum value, or in a range

 ## Future features